keboola/connection-docs/storage/backends/byodb.md

 ---
-title: Bring Your Own Database
+title: Bring Your Own Database (BYODB)
 permalink: /storage/backends/byodb/
 ---

 ## Snowflake

 In certain cases you are able to use your own Snowflake account to host the data from Keboola Connection.
-The underlying database is only accessed using the Storage API.
+The underlying database is only accessed using the [Storage API](https://keboola.docs.apiary.io/).
 This allows Keboola to perform better audit logging, assert access control and generally implement features that the backend itself does not provide.

+For the integration to work, your Snowflake account needs to be accessible from a subset of [our IP addresses](/components/ip-addresses/).

 ### When it's a good idea to connect your own Snowflake